 Catastrophic illness or injuries

-A catastrophic illness or injury is defined as a severe medical condition that requires a staff member’s absence from work for a prolonged period of time and which results in a substantial loss of income to the staff member because of the exhaustion of all earned sick, vacation and personal time.
-A qualifying illness or injury might include, but is not limited to; cancer, major non-elective surgery, serious accident, heart attack, or complications of pregnancy.
-In order to be defined as catastrophic, an illness or injury must be seriously incapacitating, of extended duration, and requiring the services of a licensed health care provider.
+A medical and/or mental health condition that requires intermittent or continuous absence from work which results in a substantial loss of income to the staff member because of the exhaustion of all earned sick, vacation, and/or compensatory leave times.
+Qualifying conditions might include, but are not limited to: cancer, major non-elective surgery, serious accident, heart attack, an ongoing treatment regimen requiring frequent time off work, mental health counseling, or complications of pregnancy.
+The illness or injury must require the services of a licensed health care provider.

 Immediate family member

 A staff member’s spouse, domestic partner, child, parent, grandchildren, grandparents, siblings, and an employee’s spouse or domestic partner’s parents.

 Shared Sick Bank